Documentation Index

 On the lead record

-Inside each Agent: Calls tab
+Inside each Voice Agent: Calls tab

 Performance tab